 - visual information Various visual media with or without sound that generally includes still and motion photography, audio video recording, graphic arts, and visual presentations.
 Also called VI.
 (JP 3-61) - Voluntary Intermodal Sealift Agreement An agreement that provides the Department of Defense with assured access to United States flag assets, both vessel capacity and intermodal systems, to meet Department of Defense contingency requirements.
 Also called VISA.
 See also intermodal.
-(JP 3-36) - voluntary tanker agreement -An agreement established by the Maritime Administration to provide for United States commercial tanker owners and operators to voluntarily make their vessels available to satisfy Department of Defense contingency requirements.
+(JP 4-01.2) - voluntary tanker agreement An agreement established by the Maritime Administration to provide for United States commercial tanker owners and operators to voluntarily make their vessels available to satisfy the Department of Defense to meet contingency or war requirements for point-to-point petroleum, oils, and lubricants movements.
 Also called VTA.
-(JP 3-36) - vulnerability 1.
+(JP 4-01.2) - vulnerability 1.
 The susceptibility of a nation or military force to any action by any means through which its war potential or combat effectiveness may be reduced or its will to fight diminished.
 (JP 3-01) 2.
 The characteristics of a system that can cause it to be degraded (incapability to perform the designated function or mission) as a result of being subjected to a certain level of effects in an unnatural (man-made) hostile environment.
 (JP 3-60) 3.
 In information operations, a weakness in information system security design, procedures, implementation, or internal controls that could be exploited to gain unauthorized access to information or an information system.
 See also information operations.
-(JP 3-13) - vulnerability assessment A Department of Defense, command, or unit-level evaluation to determine the vulnerability of an installation, unit, exercise, port, ship, residence, facility, or other site to a physical or cyberspace threat.
-(JP 3-26)
+(JP 3-13) - vulnerability assessment A Department of Defense, command, or unit-level evaluation (assessment) to determine the vulnerability of an installation, unit, exercise, port, ship, residence, facility, or other site to a terrorist attack.
+Also called VA.
+(JP 3-07.2)